jpgsloan/Tracks/README.md

 **ProjectManagerViewController** - custom UIViewController for facillitating transitions between SelectProjectVC and ProjectVC.
 Contains code for ViewController containment, opening selectProjVC as sidebar and opening projects when selected.

 **LinkManager** - custom UIView for facilitating the adding of track links as well as the deleting of links and tracks.
+It is the base view for ProjectViewController, and does some work to delegate touches appropriately.
+Basically the glue between links and tracks.

-**SimulTrackLink** - first iteration.
+**SimulTrackLink** - in progress.
 Custom UIView that sits on top of n track nodes and plays all linked tracks simultaneously.
 Drag from one track to another in Add link mode to add a link!
-Work to be done: support for n > 2 tracks per link, add to coredata model, and iterate on visuals.
+Work to be done: add to coredata model, iterate on visuals.

 **SeqTrackLink** - unimplemented.
 Same as SimulTrackLinks but plays linked tracks sequentially.